 Jumpstart envisions a day when every child in America enters kindergarten prepared to succeed.
-At the heart of this vision is a belief in educational equity and a commitment to valuing the potential of every person.
-We recognize that in order to accomplish our mission, we must address systemic injustices, especially racial, ethnic and economic, that contribute to substantial opportunity gaps for children of color and children from underserved communities.
+At the heart of this vision is a belief in educational equity and a commitment to valuing the dignity of every person.
+We recognize that in order to accomplish our mission, we must address systemic injustices, especially racial, ethnic and socio-economic, that contribute to substantial opportunity gaps for children of color and children from underserved communities.
 The opportunity to create a more inclusive and equitable environment by embracing and mirroring from within our organization the vibrant diversity in the communities we serve will enhance our collective experience and increase our ability to deliver on our mission.

 Jumpstart Definitions: Equity, Diversity, Inclusion